$\mathbb Z/2$-Godeaux surfaces: The equations

 The idea for the computations is the following: we write the polynomials $l_{ij}^k$ as a sum with coefficients $r_m$ and monomials in $\mathcal A=\mathbb C[x,y_1,y_2,y_3]$ of the right degree and eigenspace, i.e. according to the (RC)

-Then we need to determine values for the parameters $d,g_p,b_n,r_m$ such that the coefficients of the polynomials from (RC) vanish.
-After this the equations of the surfaces $S$ follow from Section \ref{CD} (6).
+Then we need to determine values for the parameters $d,g_p,b_n,r_m$ such that the coefficients of the polynomials from (RC) vanish identically.
+The aim is to eliminate all parameters $r_m$ first, then to eliminate some of the remaining parameters to obtain a space of dimension 8.
+After this the equations of the surfaces $X,$ which depend on these remaining parameters, follow from Section \ref{CD} (6).

-The polynomials $l_{ij}^k$ depend on 371 parameters, and the cofactors $\beta_{i,j}$ depend on $d,g_1,\ldots,g_{10}$ and twelve of $b_1,\ldots,b_{20}.$ We have a huge system of 876 coefficients depending on $371+23=394$ parameters, but the parameters $r_m$ appear with degree 1.
-We have developed an algorithm for this problem.
+The polynomials $l_{ij}^k$ depend on 371 parameters, and the cofactors $\beta_{i,j}$ depend on $d,g_1,\ldots,g_{10}$ and twelve of $b_1,\ldots,b_{20}.$ We have a system of 876 coefficients depending on $371+23=394$ parameters.
+All parameters $r_m$ appear with degree 1, some of them isolated.
+A basic linear elimination applied to each of the cases of Theorem \ref{ThmMatrix} is enough to finish the computation.